 First, David developed IMathAS, open source online math homework software that runs WAMAP.org and MyOpenMath.com.
 Through this platform, we became integral parts of a vibrant sharing and learning community of teachers from around Washington State that support and contribute to WAMAP.
-Our pioneering efforts, supported by dozens of other dedicated faculty and financial support from the Transition Math Project, have led to a system used by thousands of students every quarter, saving hundreds of thousands of dollars over comparable commercial offerings.
+Our pioneering efforts, supported by dozens of other dedicated faculty and financial support from the WA-SBCTC, have led to a system used by thousands of students every quarter, saving hundreds of thousands of dollars over comparable commercial offerings.

 David continued further and wrote his first open textbook, Math in Society, a math for liberal arts majors book, after being frustrated by students having to pay \$100+ for a textbook for a terminal course.
 Together, frustrated by both cost and the style of commercial texts, we began writing PreCalculus: An Investigation of Functions in 2010.
+Since then, David has contributed to several other open texts.